asvetliakov/jest-mock-external-components/README.md

-## Easy automock your react components
+## Easy automock your external react components

 Do you like write component tests?
 Do you like react-test-renderer more than shallow renderer?
 Do you feel sometimes that it would be great to combine both shallow renderer and react-test-renderer to prevent rendering inner components?
 Do you feel headcache when writing tests for something like [styled-components](https://www.styled-components.com/) ?
+Are you bored to write numerous ```jest.mock()``` calls to mock your component?

-If answer for these all questions is "Yes" then you come to the right place.
+If the answer for any of these questions is "Yes" then you come to the right place.

 Much often, you want to mock/don't render external components.
 Almost always these external components are being imported through import statement ```import A from "./a"```.
 And very often you want to full render the inner (helpers or styled) components: